 Each treatment page should explain the condition in plain language, describe how you approach it, and give patients a realistic sense of what to expect.
 Written for the patient, not for other clinicians.

-2. Build Trust Before the First Appointment
+2. How to Build Patient Trust Before Their First Physiotherapy Appointment

 Choosing a physiotherapist is a deeply personal decision.
 Patients are in pain and placing themselves in a vulnerable position with someone they’ve never met.
 Your online presence should ease their worries before they even step inside.